cyberjunk/meridian59-dotnet/README.md

 <img src="https://raw.githubusercontent.com/wiki/cyberjunk/meridian59-dotnet/images/ogreclient1.png" />

 # Compatibility / Downloads
 I do not provide any binaries of OgreClient myself.
-Instead you can download it from various server operators that support it.
+Instead you can download it from various server that support it.

 By default, software included in this repository (e.g. [OgreClient](https://github.com/cyberjunk/meridian59-dotnet/wiki/Meridian59.Ogre.Client)) is only compatible with the technically most advanced servers/versions of the game.
 As of today these are: